Kerou-Z/planner_ws/README.md

 git clone the repo and catkin_make the workspace.

-run rosluanch kino.launch and select start and goal pose.
+run roslaunch Kino_Astar kino.launch and select start and goal pose.

 This repo includes algorithms of fast planner https://github.com/HKUST-Aerial-Robotics/Fast-Planner.git and rviz implementation of global planner from zhefan Xu https://github.com/Zhefan-Xu/global_planner.git